Board

 Judy Frey

-I have lived in Old Snowmass for eleven years, after living in Boulder for nearly 36 years.
-I have always been interested in astronomy, and one reason I chose to live in this valley is the unusually dark skies.
-I’ve been able to set up a telescope and view Jupiter and Saturn, a neighboring galaxy, and some breathtaking interstellar clouds of gas.
-I wrote an illustrated article that describes what you can see right here, with the naked eye, throughout the seasons (posted on the Caucus website under “Land and Sky.”)
-This part of our environment represents such an important—and disappearing—experience that I would like to see Old Snowmass become a Dark Sky Sanctuary under the International Dark Sky Association.
+I have lived in Old Snowmass for 13 years, after living in Boulder for 36 years.
+I love being in a natural environment that has retained many of its wild aspects.
+Because of my interest in astronomy, I was drawn here by the unusually dark skies.
+I’ve been able to set up a telescope and view breathtaking sights: interstellar clouds of gas, another galaxy--things that lie just beyond our sight.
+My article that describes celestial objects you can see with the naked eye is posted on the Caucus website.
 My other interests include music—attending the music festival throughout the summer, playing the piano, and collecting historic music from around the world.
 I’ve always hiked in the mountains in order to see some of the most beautiful places on earth.
 The ancient Greeks viewed sports and music as the perfect education – and I feel that I’m in the right place here for both!

 David Chase